bmlunchbox/SportsLayer/README.md

-SportsLayer

--- readme to be formatted and updated at a later time --
+###### **SportsLayer**

-Set of APIs to grab real-time sports data.
+Set of APIs to grab real-time sports data from ESPN.

-To aid with future project of being able to text and retrieve sports scores/stats using Twilio.
+To aid with future project of retrieving sports scores and statistics using Twilio.

+**Disclaimer**:
+The use of information provided by ESPN is solely for personal use.